 Q. Why did you choose Chef Marchand?

-I came across his creation of the Gingerbread Mansion while attending the Winefest celebration held last Fall in Sarasota.
+I came across his creation of the Gingerbread Mansion while attending the Winefest celebration held in Sarasota.
 Chef and his team fashioned a built-to-scale edible masterpiece fashioned after the real mansion which John Ringling built for himself and his wife in Sarasota as their winter residence.
-The home is called Ca d’Zan (“house of John”) and is located on the John and Mable Ringling Museum grounds.
+The home is called Ca d’Zan (“House of John”) and is located on the John and Mable Ringling Museum grounds.
 The home was also used for the filming of a more recent version of “Great Expectations” starring Gwyneth Paltrow, Ethan Hawke, and Anne Bancroft (to name a few).

 Q. What was special about this particular Chef?

 Chef Marchand had previously worked for the Ritz-Carlton in Barcelona and I wanted to learn about the challenges he has encountered while working in a different country.
 I find the cross-cultural aspects when dealing with food preparations to be of interest.
 As my interview will show, he will soon be undertaking a new assignment in Dubai for the Ritz-Carlton.
 This, to me, is so propitious for career-minded professionals who are talented and skilled in their trade and get to see the world.